 Health flexible spending accounts (FSAs) and health savings accounts (HSAs) are tax-advantaged accounts that can be used to pay out-of-pocket costs for qualified medical expenses that are not covered by a health plan.
 Qualified medical expenses must be incurred primarily to alleviate or prevent a physical or mental defect or illness.
 Expenses that are merely beneficial to general health are not qualified medical expenses.

-Can my FSA or HSA cover weight loss medication?
+Do FSA or HSA cover weight loss medication?

 In general, weight loss programs and drugs are not qualified medical expenses if the purpose of the weight loss is the improvement of appearance, general health, or sense of well-being.